mongodb/specifications/source/sessions/driver-sessions.rst

     * Capture the command sent to the server
     * Assert that the command sent to the server does not have an ``lsid`` field

+6. Client-side cursor that exhausts the results on the initial query immediately returns implicit session to pool.
+    * Insert one document into a collection
+    * Execute a find operation on the collection
+    * Assert that the implicit session is returned to the pool prior to iterating the cursor

+7. Client-side cursor that exhausts the results after a ``getMore`` immediately returns implicit session to pool.
+    * Insert four documents into a collection
+    * Execute a find operation on the collection with batch size of 2
+    * Iterate past the first three documents, forcing the final ``getMore`` operation
+    * Assert that the implicit session is returned to the pool prior to iterating past the last document

-6. At the end of every individual functional test of the driver, there SHOULD be an assertion that there are no remaining sessions checked out from the pool.
+8. At the end of every individual functional test of the driver, there SHOULD be an assertion that there are no remaining sessions checked out from the pool.
 This may require changes to existing tests to ensure that they close any explicit client sessions and any unexhausted cursors.

 Tests that only apply to drivers that allow authentication to be changed on the fly
 -----------------------------------------------------------------------------------